matthew-brett/curious-git/_sources/curious_git.rst.txt

 conference.

-Let us pretend that we are Josephine, and that we have taken a copy of the working directory to the conference.
+Let us pretend that we are Josephine, and that we have taken a copy of the `nobel_prize` directory to the conference.
+The copy includes the ``.git`` subdirectory, containing the git repository.

-We as Josephine don't want to change the previous bookmark, which is ``master``:
+Now we (as Josephine) start doing some work.
+We don't want to change the previous bookmark, which is ``master``:

 .. nprun::